-E.g., if you post on Monday at noon, chances are your post will be lost among hundreds of others when your leads come back online in the evening.
+For instance, if you post on Monday at noon, chances are your post will be lost among hundreds of others when your leads come back online in the evening.

 Additionally, post scheduling lets you make a post calendar–in which you plan posts for auto-publishing.

 You can work out in your spare time and schedule the publishing calendar accordingly.